SmartGST/gst-api-get-gstr1/README.md

 # gst-api-save-gstr1
-How to Save GSTR1 Via GST API
+How to GET GSTR1 Via GST API

 ## Requirements
 - Maven 3.3+